Simona Poustilnik

 Simona Poustilnik (Симона Пустильник) is a Russian biologist, philosopher, historian of science, and is also a science journalist.
 She has a PhD in the history of Russian science from the Institute for the History of Science and Technology, Moscow, Russian Academy of Sciences.
 Her major research is in the area of the history of Russian science, particularly of system theory, Bogdanov's tectology, and Russian cosmism.
 She lives and works in London.
 She is a member of the British Society for the History of Science and the Authors and Publicists International Association.
+She is the author of the blog "London and life".

 Research interests

 Her main research interests are on the history of 20th-century Russian science and philosophy (particularly, systems theory, evolutionary theory and Bolshevistic science).
 Her special interest is Bogdanov's Tektology, Russian Darwinism and development of proletarian science during the first postrevolutionary decades.
 Now she is working on an international project, exploring interactions among science, and filmmaking in Bolshevik Russia, focusing on the relationships between system thinking in Russia and Soviet Constructivism.

 In her research she is connecting the understanding of the Russian Darwinists of “natural podbor” as ‘fine-tuning’ by nature and Bogdanov’s concept of tektological ‘podbor’ (‘assembling’) as the universal mechanism of the construction of any organization.

 As Simona Poustlinik commented at a recent conference on Bogdanov: